Question

 By default, Zendesk contains an automation called Close ticket 4 days after status is set to solved that gives your customers four days to respond to a solved ticket before moving the ticket to the closed status.
 The best practice recommended by Zendesk is to close a ticket after three to five days.
 However, you can adjust this automation to run anywhere between one hour and 28 days.

-In accounts with custom ticket statuses enabled, Closed tickets display a custom or default Solved status.
+In accounts with custom ticket statuses activated, Closed tickets display a custom or default Solved status.

 For more information on the other ticket statuses, see the article: About open vs. pending and on-hold tickets.